How Spouses and Children of Permanent Residents Can Change Visa Category

-If the permanent resident petitioner loses the right to live in the United States, the immigrant applicants lose the right to live there also.
-In theory, permanent residence or a green card gives a person the right to live in the United States permanently.
+If the permanent resident petitioner loses the right to live in the U.S., the immigrant applicants lose the right to live there also.
+In theory, permanent residence or a green card gives a person the right to live in the U.S. permanently.
 Nevertheless, this right can be taken away for any of various reasons.
 If, for example a permanent resident spends many months overseas, USCIS may decide that he or she abandoned U.S. residency and refuse to let the person reclaim it.
 Or, if the petitioner commits certain crimes, his or her permanent residency could be taken away and the person could be deported.

-What Happens When a Child Beneficiary Turns 21
+What Happens When a Child Turns 21

-The child can, however, subtract from his or her age the amount of time it took USCIS to approve the initial visa petition.
+There is a possible remedy for aging out, however.
+When calculating a child’s age, you can subtract the amount of time it took USCIS to approve the I-130 petition.
 This is a protection created in 2002 by the Child Status Protection Act (CSPA).
-Basically, you have to wait until two events have occurred: your family’s visa petition has been approved, and the child’s Priority Date has become current.
+Basically, you have to wait until two events have occurred: the visa petition has been approved, and a visa or green card has become available (that is, the child’s Priority Date has become current).
 At that time, you add up the number of days that the visa petition was pending with USCIS, and subtract it from the child’s actual age.
-If the result of the calculation is a number less than 21, the child may continue with the green card application.
-(Act quickly, however; the child has only a year after becoming eligible to submit the green card application.)
+If the result of the calculation is a number less than 21, the child may continue with the visa or green card application.
+(Act quickly, however; the child has only a year after becoming eligible to submit the visa or green card application.)

-What Happens When a Child Beneficiary Marries
+What Happens When a Child Marries